 Child Health Day was first proclaimed by President Calvin Coolidge in 1928 to help raise awareness about children’s health and well-being.
 The early years in a child’s life are very important, and that is why Make-A-Wish works so hard to create positive memories for children in their earlier years.
-Make-A-Wish grants the wishes of children with life-threatening medical conditions between the ages of 2 ½ and 18 years old.
+Make-A-Wish grants the wishes of children with critical illnesses between the ages of 2 ½ and 18 years old.
 Donate a car to benefit Make-A-Wish this year on Child Health Day, and help to fill a child’s life with hope, strength, and joy.

 Why Car Donation Makes A Difference